4realfelix-arch/felix/docs/ARCHITECTURE.md

 ## System Overview

 Voice Agent is a real-time conversational AI assistant with barge-in (interrupt) support.
-The system is designed for local execution on AMD MI50 GPUs via ROCm, with no cloud dependencies.
+The system is designed for local execution on CPU, with optional GPU acceleration on NVIDIA (CUDA) or AMD (ROCm/HIP) depending on the selected backend.

 ```
 ┌─────────────────────────────────────────────────────────────────────────┐